mortie/tlsproxy/README.md

 		* The status code to be sent to the client.
 		* Defaults to 302 (temporary redirect).
 * `exec`:
-	* Execute a process, to let mproxy start the servers it's a proxy for if that's desired.
+	* Execute a process, to let tlsproxy start the servers it's a proxy for if that's desired.
 	* The process is automatically restarted if it dies, unless it dies immediately after being started multiple times.